0xDBFB7/covidinator/electronics/simple_fdtd/README.md

 Conductors are represented by zeroing all components of the electric field within.
 They're supposed to have zero thickness - I think only one edge-layer of E components are zeroed, but that's worth double-checking.

+Each pad on the board gets a Port object and a corresponding voltage source in SPICE, with a new unique net name.

 # class LumpedComponent(object):
 # """